Ra-Ta-Ta/HRV-System/README.md

 ## Description

-Heart rate variability analysis system is used for the calculation of physiological measurements such as stress level, fatigue level and exercise load.
-Meanwhile, with gateway, the user's location can be tracked at any time.
+The heart rate variability analysis system is used for the calculation of physiological measurements such as stress level, fatigue level and exercise load.
+Meanwhile, with gateways, the user's location can be tracked at any time.

 The system using :